 Approximate Cost

-Within the reserve, attractions are spread across vast distances connected only by unmarked tracks.
-Laguna Colorada to Sol de Mañana is approximately 50 kilometers; Laguna Verde lies another 50 kilometers south.
-Travel requires robust 4x4 vehicles and drivers who know the route.
+Within the reserve, the attractions are spread across vast distances linked only by unmarked tracks.
+Laguna Colorada to Sol de Mañana is roughly 50 kilometers, and Laguna Verde lies another 50 kilometers south.
+Travel calls for a robust 4x4 and a driver who knows the route, as there are no signs and no fuel stations along the way.

 Insider Tip

-The reserve has no paved roads—all travel is off-road adventure.
-Distances are deceptive at altitude; a 50-kilometer journey can take 2-3 hours.
-Carry plenty of water and snacks.
-Altitude sickness is common above 4,500 meters—acclimatize properly before visiting.
+The reserve has no paved roads, so all travel is off-road.
+Distances are deceptive at altitude, and a 50-kilometer leg can take two to three hours.
+Carry plenty of water and snacks, and acclimatize properly before visiting, as altitude sickness is common above 4,500 meters.

 1 hour flight